Long-Term Disability Insurance Claims

 If you need help understanding your company’s LTD carrier denied your claim, contact the CJ Henry Law Firm today.
 We carefully review our clients’ claims and help them understand their legal options.
 And because our team has extensive medical and legal experience, we have unique insight into long term disability insurance claims.
 Request your free consultation today!

-An Experienced ERISA Lawyer Can Help You With an Appeal
+An Experienced Erisa Lawyer Can Help You With An Appeal

 After a long term disability insurance claims denial, it’s understandable that you feel frustrated and afraid.
 However, you should never take the insurance company’s denial at face value.
 Instead, quickly consult with an experienced long term disability lawyer at the CJ Henry Law Firm.
 Depending on your circumstances, we might be able to help.

-It’s also important to note that that as time passes, long term disability insurance claims become more complicated.
+It’s also important to note that as time passes, long term disability insurance claims become more complicated.
 There are two levels of appeal in an LTD claim:

 - Administrative: filed with the insurance company itself